 P.S.
 These pictures were taken with a Samsung 3 phone when I was first starting to take food photographs.
 I'm embarrassed to show them, but it's what they are.

 The sauce for these tender beef BBQ Short Ribs is smoky, citrusy & sweet.
-You will love these falling-off-the-bone beef Short Ribs braised in Southern Spicy Orange BBQ Sauce, beer, and other wonderful spices.
+You will love these falling-off-the-bone beef Short Ribs braised in Smoky Orange BBQ Sauce, beer, and other wonderful spices.
 This comfort food recipe is served on tacos with a refreshing cucumber-orange salsa for a surprising match made in heaven.

 For the Braise: